 To have public schools use evidence-based approaches for general and special education students who show signs of dyslexia.
 Not all students will need special education if identified early.
 With science-based approaches when used with fidelity; CAN help all students learn to read before third grade where the focus is to “close the gap” before it begins.

-To have Teachers learn about dyslexia, what the warning signs are, accommodations, and appropriate approaches which can benefit children with dyslexia.
+To have Teachers train and learn about dyslexia, understand what the early warning signs are, accommodations, and appropriate approaches which can assist children with dyslexia.

 To make community connections, understand challenges associated with dyslexia, and celebrate each success story!

 Decoding Dyslexia has chapters in 50 states joining parent groups across the country, sharing, learning, and creating powerful changes nationally and locally!
 Welcome to new families, partners, and groups supporting ALL students.
 Please share your story and #saydyslexia!

 Dr. Bill Cassidy, Louisiana House Representative and Co-Chair of the Dyslexia Caucus, shares his personal story as a parent of a dyslexic child for the House Committee on Science, Space and Technology Hearing “The Science of Dyslexia.”
 September 18, 2014.

 A HUGE Thank you, Founding Members of Decoding Dyslexia Wisconsin Vicki Kamps and Holly Kaminski.
 DD- WI joined other states on February 13, 2013 to work towards a goal of helping ALL children who struggle to learn to read.
 Thank you for your work on Governor Walker’s Read to Lead Task Force!